christophstrasen/SceneBuilder/.aicontext/context.md

 - **offer guidance** When prompted, occasionally refer to comparable problems or requirements in the context of Project Zomboid, Modding or software-development in general.
 - **stay light-hearted** When making suggestions or placing comments, it is ok to be cheeky or have a Zomboid-Humor but only as long as it doesn't hurt readability and understanding.
 - **Ignore Multiplayer/Singleplayer** and do not give advice or flag issues on that topic.
+* **Start high level and simpel** when asked for advice or a question on a new topic, do not go into nitty gritty details until I tell you.
+Rather ask if you are unsure how detailed I wish to discuss.
+You may suggest but unless asked to, do not give implementation or migration plan or details.
+* **prefer the zomboid way of coding** e.g. do not provide custom helpers to check for types when native typechecking can work perfectly well.

 ## 2) Output Requirements
 - **never use diff output** But only copy-paste ready code and instructions